How to Compare Breakdown Insurance Plans

 AAA breakdown insurance, called the AAA Vehicle Protection Plan, includes plans for any-mileage, any-year vehicles — and you pay no deductible if you bring your car to an AAA-owned repair shop.
 (The deductible is $50 at AAA-approved repair facilities.)
 AAA’s plan includes plentiful perks, such as a free battery replacement, rental car coverage, and trip interruption coverage to reimburse you for hotel and food expenses if you’re stranded.
 Read the fine print, however: AAA offers three levels of coverage, and unless you opt for the highest level, some repairs may not be covered.

-Mechanical breakdown insurance isn’t for all car owners, but if you’re concerned about unexpected repair bills, it can be a valuable purchase.
-Start shopping for car insurance today by comparing multiple auto insurers at one time with compare.com
+Start shopping for car insurance today by comparing multiple auto insurers at one time with Compare.com